Declaration of Independence of Ukraine: Adoption

 The Act was adopted in the aftermath of the coup attempt in the Soviet Union on 19 August, when hardline Communist leaders attempted to restore central Communist party control over the USSR.
-In response (during a tense 11-hour extraordinary session), the Supreme Soviet (parliament) of the Ukrainian SSR, in a special Saturday session, overwhelmingly approved the Act of Declaration.
-The Act passed with 321 votes in favor, 2 votes against, and 6 abstentions (out of 360 attendants).
 The text was largely composed during the night of 23 August–24 August mainly by Levko Lukianenko, Serhiy Holovatyi, Mykhailo Horyn, Ivan Zayets and Vyacheslav Chornovil.

+During a tense 11-hour extraordinary session on Saturday 24 August 1991, the Supreme Soviet or Verkhovna Rada, the parliament of the Ukrainian SSR, debated whether and how to declare the independence of Ukraine and other related urgent matters.
+First, a preliminary vote was held at 17:57 o'clock, mostly at the urging of the communist majority in the Rada, who demanded that any declaration of independence would be confirmed by a popular referendum; otherwise, they claimed, the Declaration might not represent "the will of the people".
+Thus, the compromise proposal to hold a vote to adopt the Act of Declaration of Independence together with holding a confirmatory referendum if the Act would be approved, passed with 321 votes in favor, 2 votes against, and 6 abstentions (out of 360 attendants).
+This indicated that the communists would almost certainly support the Act; the Rada spontaneously burst into cheering, applause and a standing ovation when the results were announced.
+When the enthusiasm had calmed down, Kravchuk proceeded to hold the vote on the Act of Declaration of Independence of Ukraine itself, which was overwhelmingly approved at 18:00 o'clock with 346 votes in favour, 1 against, 3 abstentions, and 12 deputies who did not vote (out of 362 attendants).

 The Communist Party of Ukraine (CPU), with the campaigning behind the scenes by its fellow Party member and Ukrainian Supreme Soviet Chairman Leonid Kravchuk, felt compelled to support the Act in order to distance itself from the coup.
 CPU First Secretary Stanislav Hurenko argued that "it will be a disaster" if the CPU were to fail to support independence.
 CPU members had been unnerved by the news of former Ukrainian SSR party leader Vladimir Ivashko's arrest in Moscow, the re-subordination of the Soviet Army under the leaders of the Russian SFSR and the sealing of the Soviet Communist Party Central Committee's premises.